microsoft/ADU/README.md

 # ADU - Analytics Platform System Appliance Diagnostic Utility with Wellness Checks

 ### Usage
-You can download the newest releast from the 'release' page.
-Extract the downloaded folder ADU to HST01 under C:\.
+**You can download the newest releast from the 'release' page above.** Extract the downloaded folder ADU to HST01 under C:\.
 It should be at C:\ADU

 Execute it using PowerShell: C:\ADU\ADU.ps1